 3.3 Installing the AP

 - For indoor environments, ceiling mounting is preferred because it offers a broader coverage area than wall mounting. - This installation guide is for reference only.
-The actual installation procedure may differ depending on the specific physical product. - (1) Drill holes in the ceiling or wall using the mounting template.
+The actual installation procedure may differ depending on the specific product.